emmanuelnk/GetMeUpAndRunning/README.md

 ### Example - Adding a new category
-If I want to create a new category called `business`, create a folder called business under categories folder:
+If you want to create a new category called `business`, create a folder called business under categories folder:
 - `mkdir -p categories/business`
 - Then add `business` to the `categories_arr` in the `descriptions.sh` file
 ```bash